girlscript/winter-of-contributing/Java/Inheritance/Inheritance_Basics/Inheritance_Basics.md

 **Reusability:** Inheritance supports the concept of “code reusability”, i.e. when we want to create a new class and if there is already a class that includes some of the code that we want, we can derive that code to new class from the existing class.
 By doing this, we are reusing the fields and methods of the existing class.

 # Syntax of Java Inheritance-

+The `extends` keyword indicates that child class have inherited or acquires the properties from an existing class.

 ```Java
 class A
 {